airborne-dad/AirlineTraining/_posts/notes/MV.md

 - Call for flaps 1 before slowing down so green dot reschedules.
 - **Flap Fail** EICAS triggers:
   - Identify and cancel.
-  - Ask Captain to request **210 kts**.
+  - Ask CA to request **210 kts**.
   - Call for **QRH Flap Fail**.
-  - Captain will quickly go through it and consider it done.
+  - CA will quickly go through it and consider it done.
 - Vectored back for RNAV:
   - Autopilot OFF at FAF.
   - Autothrottle ON.